codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

 First-class functions are also the means for achieving asynchronous I/O, as used on the `XMLHttpRequest` object that is the basis for Ajax.
 The same idea is ubiquitous in Node.js too: when you want to make a non-blocking function call, you pass it a reference to a function for it to call you back on when it is done.

 But there is something else here too.
-These are not only examples of functions as a first-class objects.
-They are also examples of _lambda functions_.
+The second of these is not only an example of a first-class function.
+It is also an example of a _lambda function_.
 Specifically, this part:

 ```javascript
 function() {